-The Chávez administration is pursuing initiatives to build regional relationships and strengthen the economic, financial and technical cooperation among Latin American and Caribbean countries.
+The Chávez administration is pursuing regional initiatives to build regional relationships and strengthen the economic, financial and technical cooperation among Latin American and Caribbean countries.
 Among the initiatives are the following:

-- Mercosur- to become a full member of Mercosur and establish a trade policy with Argentina, Brazil, Paraguay and Uruguay; - Petroamerica- promoting the regional integration of state energy companies, divided into "Petrosur", comprising the southern cone and Bolivia, and "PetroCaribe" comprising the Caribbean.
-The stated purpose of the regional arrangement is to strengthen Venezuela's presence in the international markets by eliminating trade barriers, increasing its refining infrastructure and reducing costs; - Regional Economic Assistance- assisting governments in the region by purchasing financial instruments and supplying petroleum products under favorable trading conditions; - Enhanced relations with Latin American and Caribbean countries- strengthening economic ties with Argentina, Cuba, Ecuador, Nicaragua and other nations and receiving additional support from those countries in connection with the development of the social agenda of the Chávez administration; - Bilateral and Multilateral Agreements- entering into bilateral trade and development agreements with countries in the region, such as: (1) the agreements with Brazil covering energy, mining, military cooperation and the development of an offshore natural-gas project; (2) the agreement among Venezuela, Bolivia and Cuba signed on April 29, 2006, and the subsequent addition of Honduras, Nicaragua and the Caribbean nation of Dominica, that cover initiatives in trade, health and energy, among other matters; and (3) the agreements to construct gas pipelines from Venezuela to such other countries as Colombia, Brazil, Argentina, Uruguay, Paraguay and Bolivia; - Banco del Sur- promoting the creation and operation of an institution for development financing in the region which will serve to foster regional integration through the financing of major integration projects in South American countries.
+- Mercosur- to become a full member of Mercosur and establish a trade policy with Argentina, Brazil, Paraguay and Uruguay; - Petroamerica- promoting the regional integration of state energy companies, divided into "Petrosur", comprising the southern cone and Bolivia, and "Petrocaribe" comprising the Caribbean.
+The stated purpose of the regional arrangement is to strengthen Venezuela's presence in the international markets by eliminating trade barriers, increasing its refining infrastructure and reducing costs; - Regional Economic Assistance- assisting governments in the region by purchasing financial instruments and supplying petroleum products under favorable trading conditions; - Intensified Relations with Latin American and Caribbean countries strengthening economic ties with Argentina, Cuba, Ecuador, Nicaragua and other nations and receiving additional support from those countries in connection with the development of the social agenda of the Chávez administration; - Bilateral and Multilateral Agreements- entering into bilateral trade and development agreements with countries in the region, such as: (1) the agreements with Brazil covering energy, mining, military cooperation and the development of an offshore natural-gas project; (2) the agreement among Venezuela, Bolivia and Cuba signed on April 29, 2006, and the subsequent addition of Honduras, Nicaragua and the Caribbean nation of Dominicia, that cover initiatives in trade, health and energy, among other matters; and (3) the agreements to construct gas pipelines from Venezuela to such other countries as Colombia, Brazil, Argentina, Uruguay, Paraguay and Bolivia; - Banco del Sur- promoting the creation and operation of an institution for development financing in the region and which will serve to foster regional integration through the financing of major integration projects in South American countries.
 The bank was established in 2007 through a treaty signed by seven countries: Argentina, Brazil, Bolivia, Ecuador, Paraguay, Uruguay and Venezuela, and in March 2009, the countries agreed to contribute a total of U.S.\$7.0 billion in initial capital.
-In September 2009, the seven countries signed the constitutive act officially creating Banco del Sur; as of July 2010, however, Banco del Sur had not begun operations; - Bank of the ALBA- creating a regional bank to enhance the economic and social integration of the member nations with an emphasis on contributing to sustainable economic and social development by reducing poverty, strengthening integration and promoting economic exchange equitably among the members.
-The Bank of the Bolivarian Alliance for the Americas, or the Bank of the ALBA was created in January 2008 with initial start-up capital of U.S.\$1.0 billion.
-The Bank of the ALBA is headquartered in Caracas, and Venezuela is the principal contributor with a contribution of 85% of the bank's capital.
-In April 2010, the president of the Bank of the ALBA stated that it has over U.S.\$85 million to finance different projects;
+As of September 2009, Banco del Sur had not begun operations; - Bank of the ALBA- creating a regional bank to enhance the economic and social integration of the member nations with an emphasis on contributing to sustainable economic and social development by reducing poverty, strengthening integration and promoting economic exchange equitably among the members.
+The Bank of the Bolivarian Alliance for the Americas, or the Bank of the ALBA was created in January 2008 with an initial start-up capital of U.S.\$1.0 billion.
+The Bank of the ALBA is headquartered in Caracas, and Venezuela is the principal contributor with a contribution of 85% of the bank's capital. - UNASUR- promoting the creation of an intergovernmental regional body aimed at improving economic and political integration in South America.
+The South American Union of Nations, or UNASUR, was officially established on May 23, 2008 when the leaders of the 12 member nations signed the Constitutive Treaty of UNASUR.
+The UNASUR members are: Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Guyana, Paraguay, Peru, Suriname, Uruguay and Venezuela.